limepepper/ansible-lustre/README.md

 server-1                   : ok=45   changed=26   unreachable=0    failed=0    skipped=3    rescued=0    ignored=0
 ...
 ```

+(The build takes quite a while, as there are kernels and modules installed)

 Login to each of the clients, create files in `/mnt/lustre`, and watch them
 replicate across the cluster: